-- □ Navigate to Spatial Analyst Tools followed by the Reclass subtoolbox. - □ Click on the Reclassify Tool. - □ Set the Input Raster to the streams1 layer. - □ Make sure the Reclass Field is set to "Value." - In the New column in the table make sure the first column is set to NODATA, the middle to 1, and the last to NODATA.
-So, the stream cells will have a value (1) and all other cells will be NODATA. - □ Name the Output Raster streams2. - □ You do not need to change any of the other settings. - □ Click Run to execute the tool.
+- □ Navigate to Spatial Analyst Tools followed by the Reclass sub toolbox. - ☐ Click on the Reclassify Tool. - ☐ Set the Input Raster to the streams1 layer.

+- ☐ Make sure the Reclass Field is set to "Value." - □ In the New column in the table make sure the first column is set to NODATA, the middle to 1, and the last to NODATA.
+So, the stream cells will have a value (1) and all other cells will be NODATA.
+Note: Make sure to hit enter after changing a value or the table will convert back to the old value. - □ Name the Output Raster streams2. - □ You do not need to change any of the other settings. - ☐ Click Run to execute the tool.
 The output should automatically be added to your map.